FrogAC/vrcapstone19sp-team4/README.md

 ### Daoyi - Assets & Multiplayer
 Add distinct visual effects, add assets for a nearly-complete multiplayer-player loop.
 With Stephen we fix a crucial bug in network code base that cause random player timeout.
 I also work on getting logs for Quest validation error, which has been sent to Quest Staff earlier this week.
 Next week I will polish the gameplay part of multiplayer match based on the data we get from player tests, more player goals and visual feedbacks.

+#### Terrell - Lightning ball
+After improving the jitter ball, I realized that we could make its trail look more interesting if it was jagged instead of smooth.
+Doing this was fairly simple using the logic of the jitter ball.
+All of the balls so far work by constantly recalculating their direction as they fly through the air, but for the lightning effect I added a really short delays between each recalculation.

+#### Terrell - Target practice
+I’ve made some changes to the targets in our target practice game mode.
+In order to make the scene a little more dynamic, the spherical targets move between preset positions.
+It’s not too extreme, but the notable thing about this movement is that it makes the targets a little easier to hit by moving the flying targets onto the ground periodically and the grounded targets closer.
+Additionally, the targets grow slowly over time to make it easier to complete the game, but I will definitely want to look at other ways to address difficulty in this gamemode.
+One way may be to have a homing ball that curves itself towards nearby targets, but implementing that in a way that feels good could take some time.
+However, if that solution works, we could change the overall format of the target practice mode to use smaller and more dynamic targets without having to worry as much about difficulty.